Mr-c0ti/MurderHaxx/README.md

 + When u're bystander with a gun, shot murderer head will rarely work (walk around it and shoot it maybe can work)
 #### Changelog:
 ```
+b202001252251:
++ Fixed TP All Head now will only tp victim's head which is alive.
++ Somewhat fixed Auto Collect Loot
 b202001231745:
 + Fixed Bring All Head and Bring Murderer Head, should be stable now!
 + Collect Loots fixed for new Update